Excerpted from Guidance for Neighborhood Cleanups and tailored to Keep El Sobrante Clean and Beautiful.

 • If you are sick in any way, DO NOT go out for a cleanup.

 • Assemble your own cleanup gear, including Personal Protective Equipment (PPE).
 This should include trash bags or buckets, gloves, face mask, a trash grabber or tongs (if available), sun protection, and make sure to wear close-toed shoes to protect against sharp objects.

 Notice: If you need equipment, please come to the El Sobrante Public Library starting at 10 AM.
-We will have garbage bags and gloves available for your use.
-We will also have a limited supply of vests and grabbers to loan you for the day.
-Please return grabbers and vests to the library by 2:30 PM.
+We will have garbage bags, vests, buckets and gloves available for your use.
+We will also have a limited supply of grabbers to loan you for the day.
+Please return grabbers and vests to the library by noon.

 • Wear bright colors or a vest so you will be visible to any cars or bicycles in the area.
 If you are cleaning up nearby streets or nature areas, please be mindful of traffic and your surroundings.